-The Building Inspector may issue a demolition permit or a building permit for a preferably preserved building within the 12 (twelve) months if the Commission notifies the Building Inspector in writing that the Commission finds that the intent and purpose of this bylaw is served even with the issuance of the demolition permit.
+The Building Inspector may issue a demolition permit or a building permit for a preferably preserved building within the 12 (twelve) months if the Commission notifies the Building Inspector in writing that

 No permit for demolition of a building determined to be a preferably preserved building shall be granted until all plans for future use and development of the site have been filed with the Building Inspector and have been found to comply with all laws pertaining to the issuance of a building permit.
 All approvals necessary for the issuance of such building permit including without limitation any necessary zoning variances or special permits must be granted and all appeals from the granting of such approvals must be concluded prior to the issuance of a demolition permit under this bylaw.